Keion Brooks Jr.: Kentucky

 As a freshman at Kentucky, Brooks averaged 4.5 points and 3.2 rebounds per game.
 He missed the first nine games of his sophomore season with a leg injury.
 On February 6, 2021, Brooks posted a season-high 23 points and 11 rebounds in an 82–71 loss to Tennessee.
 As a sophomore, he averaged 10.3 points, 6.8 rebounds and 1.6 assists per game.
-On January 29, 2022, Brooks scored a career-high 27 points in a 80–62 victory against Kansas.
+On January 29, 2022, Brooks scored a career-high 27 points in an 80–62 victory against Kansas.
 As a junior, he averaged 10.8 points and 4.4 rebounds per game.
 On April 4, 2022, Brooks declared for the 2022 NBA draft while maintaining his college eligibility.

 Washington

 Instead of returning to Kentucky, Brooks decided to enter the transfer portal.
 On June 6, 2022, Brooks committed to the University of Washington.
+He averaged 17.7 points, 6.7 rebounds and 1.2 blocks per game as a senior.
+Brooks returned for his fifth season of eligibility.
+After averaging 21.1 points and 6.8 rebounds, Brooks was named to the First Team All-Pac-12 at the conclusion of the regular season.

+Professional career

+New Orleans Pelicans / Birmingham Squadron (2024–2025)

+After going undrafted in the 2024 NBA draft, Brooks joined the New Orleans Pelicans for the 2024 NBA Summer League and on September 24, 2024, he signed with the team.
+However, Brooks was waived on October 16 and on October 28, he joined the Birmingham Squadron.

+On January 9, 2025, Brooks signed a two-way contract with the Pelicans.
+He made his NBA debut on February 5 against the Denver Nuggets, playing 3 minutes.
+On February 10 against the Oklahoma City Thunder, Brooks played 7 minutes and scored his first 4 career points.